6virus/m9rofaty/README.md

 # M9rofaty
-M9rofaty is an application that allows you to manage your personal finance and see the the progress through out the month if you want to.
+M9rofaty is an application that allows you to manage your personal finance and see the the progress through out the month if you want to. hjghjfhg

 ## Installation